 Your new assistant can scour the web for great articles to keep your blog current, or even better, help promote your blog on the web.

-Keeping your facebook, twitter, and Instagram accounts up to date and active can be a huge asset for your business, but like blogging and link building, a huge time suck.
-Virtual assistants can keep your followers engaged and generate more buzz about your business while you focus on selling.
+Keeping your facebook, twitter, Pinterest, and instagram accounts up to date and active can be a huge asset for your business, but like blogging, keyword research, and link building, a huge time suck.
+Virtual assistants can keep your followers on social media engaged and generate more buzz about your business while you focus on selling.

 Do You Need a Real Estate Specialist?

-Over the past few years, companies like myoutdesk and Real Support Inc, have been offering virtual assistants who are specially trained to work with realtors.
+Over the past few years, companies like Conversational, myoutdesk, and Real Support Inc, have been offering US-based virtual assistants who are specially trained to work with Realtors.
 For the kinds of tasks mentioned already (e.g. scheduling and personal tasks), you would more than likely have to train a real estate specific VA the same way you would any other assistant.
-You can train a US based assistant from TimeEtc or a much more affordable India based VA on Mytasker just as quickly.
+You can train a US based assistant from TimeEtc or a much more affordable India based VA on mytasker just as quickly.